neeleythere/logseq/pages/Array Theory.md

 - ## Subarray #[[Tech Interview]]
-	- A subarray is a sequence of values which follow the same order and data type (contig) -
+	- A subarray is a sequence of values which follow the same order and data type (contiguous).
+	- Given: `{2, 3, 6, 1, 5, 4}`
+-